Long-term spin-down and low luminosity regime in the Be/X-ray binary pulsar GX 304-1: Discussions

 \subsection{Tug of war between spin-up and spin-down torques}

 It is observed around MJD 56000 (ref.
-Fig. \ref{f9}) that the spin-up rates estimated during outbursts seem to diminish systematically with time (expect for one instance of rapid spin-up during a giant outburst detected in this pulsar) by a factor of about 2 as the pulsar approaches torque reversal from spin-up to spin-down.
+Fig. \ref{f9}) that the spin-up rates estimated during outbursts seem to diminish systematically with time (except for one instance of rapid spin-up during a giant outburst detected in this pulsar) by a factor of about 2 as the pulsar changes trend from a long-term spin-up to spin-down.
 However, the spin-down rates inferred in between the outbursts remain nearly the same during this period (Fig. \ref{f9}).
 The estimated peak X-ray flux in the 2-10 keV energy band during the spin-down episodes in between the outbursts diminished by a factor of about 1000 compared to the flux during the spin-up regimes (ref.
 Table 1 in \cite{postnov2015spin}) which suggests that the accretion rate onto the neutron star ($\dot{M}$) decreased by the same factor during spin-down phases.
 The spin-up torque ($K_{\rm su}$) acting on the neutron star is given by \citep{pringle1972accretion},

 where G is the gravitational constant, $M_{\rm ns}$ is the mass of the neutron star and $r_{\rm m}$ is the radius at which the effective pressure in the accretion disc equals the magnetic pressure.
 As the accretion rate drops during the spin-down regimes, consequently the spin-up torque also decreases significantly during this period.
 The spin evolution of an accretion-powered pulsar is given by,